ACM India Outstanding Contribution to Computing Education Award - How to Nominate

 - Copy of the candidate's CV, listing publications, patents, honours, service contributions, etc.

 - Supporting letters from 3 endorsers.
+A nominator cannot also be an endorser.
 Each letter must include the name, address, and telephone number of the endorser, and should focus on the accomplishments that the endorser can personally attest to and place in context.
 The three references required should preferably come from (a) a person of nominee’s Institute where major work has been carried out; (b) a person outside the Institute familiar with the work done and its impact; and (c) an ex graduate student who himself or herself has continued to work in the same field, and is familiar with the on-going work of the nominee and its impact.
 The nominator should collect these letters and bundle them for submission.